The University of Tasmania sees itself as a bridge to the world, a bridge to the world of ideas and to the world of ethnicities and of cultures.

 “I applied for Vanuatu given the importance of Australia's relationship with this country – it is one of our closest neighbours, most popular tourist destinations and largest bilateral aid recipients.
 I had also never travelled to the South Pacific before and was eager to explore it.”

 Emily was hosted during semester two, 2015, by the University of the South Pacific, an institution jointly run by 12 South Pacific countries, including Vanuatu, where the law school is based.

 “My classmates … were from various South Pacific countries, giving me the opportunity to learn about a range of cultures.
 Each country has a different student association and they often come together to hold events showcasing their unique cultures.

 “The lecturers were also fantastic.
 They were supportive and engaging, and had an in-depth knowledge of fascinating Pacific legal issues such as customary law, corruption and witchcraft."

 Student exchange at the University of Tasmania

-Through the Student Mobility Office, the University offers current domestic and international students support in navigating the exchange program, and assistance through the entire outbound application process.
+Through Student Mobility, the University offers current domestic and international students support in navigating the exchange program, and assistance through the entire outbound application process.
 There is a wide range of financial assistance available, including University of Tasmania Overseas Scholarships for short-term programs, or a semester or year abroad, and an additional range of prestigious grants under the Australian Government’s New Colombo Plan and Endeavour Mobility Awards.
 Students may also access funding through OS Help Loans, and Centrelink payments can still be accessible.
-Find out more here.